denten-books/plain-text/2-metaphor.md

 draw lattices, to manipulate arrays, and to affect solid states of being.
 It is tempting to view media ecosystems that host our digital lives as a kind of a natural element like water or air.
-But we should not forget also that computational ecologies are *constructed* environments.
+But we should not forget also that computational ecologies are constructed environments.
 They are not governed by the laws of physics, in the same sense that clouds or oceans are.
-They form a part of a massive *tactical* effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of governance.
+They form a part of a massive tactical effort to bring private spaces of inhabitance---think the Home folder on your computer, your family photo album, your digital bookmarks---under the purview of governance.
 The simulation encodes political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.
 Our goal in this chapter is to arrest the advance of the metaphor.
-We must begin to separate resemblances from their designation: the apparent shape from a command in the imperative.
+We must begin to separate resemblances from their designations: the apparent shape from a command in the imperative.

 What does it mean to turn a page in a medium that sustains neither turning nor pages?
 In this chapter, we will use the tools of cognitive metaphor theory to